HamedAlemo/advanced-geo-python/lectures/03_python-env.md

 # Python Environments

 In this lecture, you will learn about Python environments and how best to use them to create reproducible pipelines.

 **Attribution**
-*The content of this lecture are modified from three excellent sources: [Python Packages for Earth Data Science](https://www.earthdatascience.org/courses/intro-to-earth-data-science/python-code-fundamentals/use-python-packages/) from Earth Lab CU Boulder; [Managing Python Environments](https://earth-env-data-science.github.io/lectures/environment/python_environments.html) from Columbia University; [Introduction to Conda for (Data) Scientists](https://carpentries-incubator.github.io/introduction-to-conda-for-data-scientists/) from Software Carpentry; and [Managing a Development Environment](https://docs.descarteslabs.com/installation-conda.html) by Descartes Labs.*
+*The conceptual content of this lecture is modified from several excellent sources: [Python Packages for Earth Data Science](https://www.earthdatascience.org/courses/intro-to-earth-data-science/python-code-fundamentals/use-python-packages/) from Earth Lab CU Boulder; [Managing Python Environments](https://earth-env-data-science.github.io/lectures/environment/python_environments.html) from Columbia University; and [Introduction to Conda for (Data) Scientists](https://carpentries-incubator.github.io/introduction-to-conda-for-data-scientists/) from Software Carpentry.
+The tooling sections are based on the [Pixi documentation](https://pixi.sh/latest/).*

 ## Background
 Python and nearly all of the software packages in the scientific python ecosystem are open-source.
 They are maintained and developed by a community of scientists and programmers, some of whose work is supported by universities, non-profits, and for-profit corporations.
 This work mostly happens in the open, via github and other online collaboration platforms.